nKtistakis/PetRegistry-Backend/README.md

 ### To see the logs:
 `docker-compose logs -f`

 ### Congratulations!!
-The server is up and running at: -> http://localhost:8080
+The server is up and running at: -> http://localhost:8080 and the frontend is served through an Nginx server on http://localhost